BY JON LEWES

 Seoul, South Korea has the second fastest speed at 467.84 Mbps, while Abu Dhabi in the United Arab Emirates delivers 5G at 421.26 Mbps.

 Qualcomm, the US multinational company holding many patents critical to the development of 5G observes, “To cover the cost of setting up each new generation, countries work to ensure that the 5G network connects virtually everyone and everything, including devices, machines, and objects.”
+You can also consult patent attorneys in Austin as they can help you to sort out any kind of patent related issues.

 Foundation for the future